inverse/personal-site/_posts/2019-11-24-flashing-custom-firmware-on-a-gosund-sp111.md

 ## Template

-Here is the device template that I used to confgure the device:
+Here is the device template that I used to configure the device:

 ```
 {"NAME":"Gosund SP111 V","GPIO":[57,255,56,255,132,134,0,0,131,17,0,21,0],"FLAG":0,"BASE":45}